The 5 Secrets for Photorealism (Quick Answer)

-- Master Lighting Keywords: Add terms like “golden hour” or “cinematic lighting”
+- Master Lighting Keywords: Add terms like “golden hour” or “Rembrandt lighting setup”

-- Reference Render Engines: Use keywords like “Unreal Engine 5” for visual fidelity
+- Reference Render Engines: Use keywords like “Unreal Engine 5, ray tracing” for visual fidelity

 - Use Negative Prompts: Tell the AI what to exclude (e.g., –no cartoon, 3D render)